leonardpauli/vue-gun-observable/README.md

 // if internal_value is null or primitive, change it
 // if internal_value is object, set internal_value.$value
 // setting a previous object-value to primitive is not permitted with the current gunjs p2p implementation, thus the use of .$value
 //  (a possible solution would be to keep track on both object and primitive value separately, to not break the merging when switching between node->str->node)
 // (for consistency, primitive values should possibly only be allowed under .$value, though this would lead to memory overhead + incompability with existing gunjs databases with its current implementation)

 // $value, setter, object value node.$value = otherNode
-// if value is of type node, set to otherNode.$value node.$value = gunjsNode or other_object // throw error, only primitive allowed, use node = gunjsNode instead node.$value = otherNode.$valueRef // not implemented
+// if value is of type node, set to otherNode.$value node.$value = refNode or other_object // throw error, only primitive allowed, use node = refNode instead node.$value = otherNode.$valueRef // not implemented